homesheer/laravel-assembler/README.md

 $assembledUserData = $assembler->getAssembledData();
 ```

-3. Add the query string `fields' to the URL and specify the fields to be acquired:
+3. Add the query string `fields` to the URL and specify the fields to be acquired:

 ```
 // Get name and gender field information for users with ID 1